Skip to Content

 "Colorado statute says that an approaching vehicle from the other direction needs to dim its lights within 500 feet," Rice said.
 "In the 1970s or whenever the statute was written, that was probably appropriate.
 Now, most people within 500 feet, you're blinding oncoming traffic if you're not dimming.
 So, I think some of those things can kind of be changed to help.

 "As far as fog lights go, there's a requirement that you can only have four white lights facing the front of your vehicle while you're in motion.
-So, you can have your fog lights and your headlights, or fog lights and some other kind of exhilarating light going at that moment.
+So, you can have your fog lights and your headlights, or fog lights and some other kind of auxiliary light going at that moment.
 Typically, when fog lights are on, headlights are not on."

 But Rice said that troopers are enforcing the law because they see violations often.